Fracticality-Protocol/FractalityV2Vault/README.md

 - Added a setter for the redeem fee collector.
 - Storing the original owner of the shares in the request data, so that it can be used in the Withdraw event.
 - Added an event for the rebalance function.

+## Todo

+- Do inline documentation of the contract and all its funcitons.